kobotoolbox/docs/source/restrict_responses.md

 # Restricting Text Responses With Regular Expressions
 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/f9bb069f3517cb6d0b581aa7cec180b5ff707d2b/source/restrict_responses.md" class="reference">12 Aug 2021</a>

 A regular expression, or regex, is a search pattern used for matching specific characters and ranges of characters within a string.
 It is widely used to validate, search, extract, and restrict text in most programming languages.
-KoBoToolbox supports regex to control the length and characters during data entry to a particular question _(e.g. controlling the entry of mobile number to exactly 10 digits, controlling the entry of a valid email id etc.)_.
+KoboToolbox supports regex to control the length and characters during data entry to a particular question _(e.g. controlling the entry of mobile number to exactly 10 digits, controlling the entry of a valid email id etc.)_.

-#### To use a regex in KoBoToolbox, follow these steps
+#### To use a regex in KoboToolbox, follow these steps

 1. Prepare a _Text_ question type.